NBA Rumors: Bradley Beal & Davis Bertans Could Be Headed To Raptors For Package Centered On Pascal Siakam

 "This would land the Wizards a large return.
 It begins with Pascal Siakam.
 He would become a focal point of the Wizards' long-term rebuild but in the meantime, would form a one-two punch alongside Russell Westbrook.
 Norman Powell and Malachi Flynn are rotation players that would help Washington during their rebuild.
 The two-first round picks are also a huge part of this deal.
 The Wizards have sorely lacked depth for years and this would certainly help to address that weakness."

 Trading Siakam would be a difficult decision for the Raptors.
-Since Kawhi Leonard left them in the summer of 2019, most people considered Siakam as the player that would lead the team to their second championship.
-However, sacrificing him, together with two future first-rounders, would definitely be worth it if it means acquiring an All-Star caliber shooting guard in Beal and a floor-spacing big man in Bertans.
+Since Kawhi Leonard left them in the summer of 2019, most considered Siakam as the player that would lead the team to their second championship.
+However, sacrificing him -- together with two future first-rounders -- would be worth it if it means acquiring an All-Star-caliber shooting guard in Beal and a floor-spacing big man in Bertans.

 Beal would give the Raptors a superstar who is capable of fulfilling the role as their main guy on the offensive end of the floor.
 Aside from being a prolific scorer, he's also a decent playmaker and an elite three-point shooter.
 This season, he's averaging 34.8 points, 5.1 rebounds, 4.6 assists, and 1.2 steals while shooting 48.5 percent from the field and 35.7 percent from beyond the arc, per ESPN.

-Meanwhile, Bertans may have gone through plenty of ups and downs since the season started but once he regains his rhythm and shooting touch, he would be an incredible acquisition for Toronto.
+Meanwhile, Bertans may have had some ups and downs since the season started, but once he regains his rhythm and shooting touch, he would be an incredible acquisition for Toronto.
 Adding Beal and Bertans to the core of Kyle Lowry, Fred VanVleet, and Aron Baynes would give the Raptors a better chance of reaching the playoffs and make them a tougher team to face in a best-of-seven series.